polterguy/anarq/README.md

 This section contains everything related to retrieving OP posts from the backend, in addition to the feeds, and some of the _"gaming parts"_ of the system.

+Notice, posts cannot contain HTML, but assuming your client can handle it, Markdown is perfectly safe.
+The backend will validate content submitted as the user tries to create or update a post, and if it contains illegal HTML characters, it will reject the insert/update, to avoid compromising other users by tricking them into downloading malicious JavaScript snippets, or HTML snippets that might contain malware of some sort.

 ### GET magic/modules/anarq/posts/feed

 Returns the most popular items according to the specified query parameters supplied.
 Popular